-- e.d.
+- a.
+Who are the local stakeholders?
+Do they include women, men, or both?
+Do they include different socio-economic groups? - b.
+Are there stakeholder groups from which women or men are excluded? - c.
+Which ones?
+Why?
+What do they lose through non-participation?
+Additionally, what would the project lose without their participation and feedback? - d.
 Are there stakeholder groups composed of women exclusively or men exclusively?
 If so, what is the focus of these groups?
-What do women/men gain from them? - f.e.
-What project activities are men and women involved in and when and where do these activities take place? - g.f.
+What do women/men gain from them? - e.
+What project activities are men and women involved in and when and where do these activities take place? - f.
 Who is most dependent on the resources at stake (women or men)?
-Is this a matter of livelihood or economic advantage? - h.g.
+Is this a matter of livelihood or economic advantage? - g.
 Who has access to and control of resources and services and decision making?
-How are decisions made? - i-h.
-How do target groups interact with the project developer? - j-i.
-What are the constraints to access and participation? - k.j.
-Who has the capacity to can contribute to gender equality in the project? - $\frac{1-k}{k}$.
-Who $\frac{1}{k}$ has the capacity to $\frac{1}{k}$ hinder efforts of gender equality in the project?
+How are decisions made? - h.
+How do target groups interact with the project developer? - i.
+What are the constraints to access and participation? - j.
+Who can contribute to gender equality in the project? - k.
+Who can hinder efforts of gender equality in the project?